fabianoriccardi/git-describe-arduino/README.md

 This script provides an automatic versioning system for Arduino sketches based on git tag.
 This approach guarantees a strong relationship between source code and the compiled firmware.
 Moreover, it will enforce the developer to maintain meaningful tags during the project development.

+  :information_source: **NOTE**: Currently this script is incompatible with the brand new Arduino IDE 2.x, but a [feature request](https://github.com/arduino/arduino-cli/issues/999) is already pending.

 ## Features

 - it defines the constant GIT_VERSION, visible in your source code, containing version details